Kellan Gordon: Mansfield Town

 On 25 July 2019, Gordon joined Mansfield Town on a two-year deal for an undisclosed fee.
 On 5 February 2021, Gordon signed a new two-and-a-half-year contract with the club.

 Crawley Town

 On 31 January 2023, Gordon joined Crawley Town on an 18-month deal for an undisclosed fee.

 Notts County

 On 12 July 2024, Gordon returned to League Two, joining Notts County on a two-year contract.

+On 16 January 2026, Gordon rejoined Crawley Town on an 18-month deal for an undisclosed fee.

 Personal life

 Gordon's younger brother Kaide Gordon is a professional footballer for Liverpool.